johnatdataculpa/openclients/README.md

 # Data Culpa Validator Getting Started

 Welcome to Data Culpa Validator, a data quality monitoring solution for all your data pipelines.
 You can use Data Culpa Validator to ensure the proper long-running operation of data pipelines, whether those pipelines are supporting AI analysis, BI reporting, ETL operations, or some other data-intensive process.
-Validator captures inputs from upstream, from data pipeline output, and from specific values used in the pipeline's operation.
-Validator automatically raises alerts when it detects anomalies that could jeopardize results.
+Validator captures inputs from upstream, from data pipeline output, and from specific values used in the pipeline's operation and automatically raises alerts when it detects anomalies that could jeopardize pipeline results.
 Validator makes it easy for you to compare operations from present to past and to visualize changes in operations over time across a variety of dimensions: runtime throughput, schema changes, and even type and value changes within fields.

 Data Culpa Validator is built for flexible operations and scale.
 You can push data from your pipeline into Validator asynchronously for high-throughput operation and post facto analysis, or you can call Validator in synchronous mode to capture and react to problematic data before operations continue.